Education

 School Tours:

-Tours are available for all age groups, at a cost of $1.00 per student for a basic tour and $2.00 per student for a basic tour plus village experience.
-Extended experiences in the school and log cabin are available at a cost of $5.00 per student.
+Tours are available for all age groups, at a cost of $1.00 per student for a Basic Tour and Village Experience.
+Extended experiences in the school and log cabin are available at a cost of $3.00 per student.
 Teachers and chaperones are free.
 Please contact the museum at least 2 weeks in advance by phone at 507-332-2121 or by email at rchs@rchistory.org.

 Please have the following information ready: